CalHealthCares Second Application Available on January 13, 2020!

 To be considered for an award, the applicant must be a current licensed healthcare provider (physician or dentist) or current dental student, medical/dental resident, and/or fellow.

-- Have an unrestricted license and currently be in good standing with their licensing board
+- Have an unrestricted license and be in good standing with their licensing board

 - Be an active enrolled Medi-Cal provider without existing suspensions, disbarments or revocations or have submitted their application to DHCS to become a Medi-Cal provider

-- Have existing educational loan debt incurred while pursuing a medical or dental degree, or have an existing dental practice and willing to relocate to a targeted county
+- Have existing educational loan debt incurred while pursuing a medical or dental degree, or have an existing dental practice and willing to relocate, expand or establish a new practice to a target county

 - Practice in California

-Previous Instructions and Other Materials for the April 2019 Application Cycle
+Instructions and Other Materials for the January 2020 Application Cycle

 If you would like to be added to our email list, please send an email with the subject “subscribe” to CalHealthCares@phcdocs.org.